chocoteam/choco-solver/CONTRIBUTION.md

-# Contributing to Choco3
+# Contributing to Choco Solver

-The developments are pushed on the develop branch, so this is the most up-to-date version of the code.
+The developments are pushed on the master branch, so this is the most up-to-date version of the code.
-As far as possible, the master branch is only updated twice or thrice a year, based on the following [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).

 ## Using the issue tracker